Geri-Borbas/Unity.Library.eppz/README.md

 ## Install

-Add this repository as **a submodule to your project** repository into `Assets/Plugins/eppz!` (track `master` branch, then update submodules recursive).
+Add this repository as **a submodule to your Unity project** repository into **`Assets/Plugins/eppz!`**.
+Hook up directly this repository (explicitly tracking `master` branch), then update / initialize submodules (recursive).

 ```
-git submodule add -f https://github.com/eppz/Unity.Library.eppz Assets/Plugins/eppz!
+git submodule add -b master -f https://github.com/eppz/Unity.Library.eppz Assets/Plugins/eppz!
-git config -f .gitmodules submodule.'Assets/Plugins/eppz!'.branch master
 git submodule update --init --recursive --remote Assets/Plugins/eppz!
 ```

-> You can opt-out submodules best by fork this repository, then simply remove unnecessary submodules (so you'll still have versioning and uplink maintained).
+> 💡 You can opt-out submodules best by fork this repository, then simply remove unnecessary submodules (so you'll still have versioning and uplink maintained to the rest).

+Alternatively, you can **directly download** the 🗄️ [**`archive.zip`**] (https://github.com/eppz/Unity.Library.eppz/archive/master.zip), then extract it to **`Assets/Plugins/eppz!`** in your Unity project folder.

+> 💡 Having it stored in `Assets/Plugins` folder means that the library code won't get recompiled every time Unity compiles your project code.

 ## Modules